groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.9-release-notes.md

 ### Behavior changes

-* In this version we've improved viewing of Visio documents - now you can choose what to render: Visio figures or Visio scheme(diagram), also Visio figures will be rendered automatically if Visio document does not contain scheme pages.
+* In this version we've improved rendering of Visio documents - now you can choose what to render: Visio figures or Visio scheme(diagram), also Visio figures will be rendered automatically if Visio document does not contain scheme pages.

 ### Changes in the public API